JOI Rehab Stretch

 These articles in the JOI Rehab Stretch magazine are for the education of the general public related to physical therapy and orthopedic conditions.

 Mallet finger refers to a condition in which the end joint of a finger bends but will not straighten by itself.
-In this situation, the joint can be pushed straight, but will not hold that position on its own.
-This condition is also known as baseball finger because it most often occurs when a ball or other object strikes the tip of a straight finger.
-It can also occur from jamming the finger into an object or when the fingertip is forcibly pushed down while the person is trying to straighten their finger.
-When this occurs the tendon which pulls on the end bone to straighten the finger (extensor tendon) pulls one way, and the force on the end of the fingertip pulls the other way, and something comes apart in between.
-This is accompanied by swelling, pain, redness, and/or bruising in addition to the drooping fingertip.
+In this situation, the joint is only straight with an external force.
+The joint will not hold that position on its own.
+This condition is also known as baseball finger.
+It most often occurs when a ball or other object strikes the tip of a straight finger.
+It can also occur from jamming the finger into an object.
+When this occurs, the tendon which pulls on the end bone to straighten the finger (extensor tendon) pulls it away.
+The force on the end of the fingertip pulls the other way, and something comes apart in-between.
+There is also some swelling, pain, redness, and/or bruising in addition to the drooping of the fingertip.

-Most mallet fingers can be treated by simply splinting the fingertip in extension and leaving it in this position for 6-8 weeks.
-This is so the extensor tendon can fully heal back to the bone but this can only occur with continuous splint wear.
-The splint may be removed for hygiene purposes daily, but during this time the fingertip must be supported in full extension to protect the healing tendon.
+Most mallet fingers treatment involves simply splinting the fingertip in extension and leaving it in this position for 6-8 weeks.
+This is so the extensor tendon can fully heal back to the bone.
+But this can only occur with continuous splint wear.
+You can remove the splint for hygiene purposes daily. but during this time the fingertip must be supported in full extension to protect the healing tendon.
 Hand therapy is indicated in some situations where the finger becomes stiff after the tendon has healed.

 Why is Physical Therapy Important to Your Recovery

 You have just seen your orthopaedic specialist for your physical problem and the doctor has prescribed physical therapy as part of your treatment plan.
 The first thing you should do is call to schedule an appointment for a physical therapy evaluation as soon as possible.
 The reasons to start physical therapy are three fold: